marcinguy/cyanogenmod-stagefright/README.md

 I know this animated GIF looks cool, but seriously, let's get back to the point ...
 I think it is x86 anyway, we wanna do some ARM.

-None of exploits worked for me.
+None of publicly available exploits I found worked for me.

 Wanted to test Stagefright :)